 - The full property address

-- Description of your scope in the project
+- Description of your scope of work

-- Name, address, and phone number of the GC, property owner, and lender
+- Name, address, and phone number of the GC, property owner, and lender (if applicable)

 - Signature

-- Notice of Intent:some text
+Notice of Intent:

 - Your name, address, and phone number